jarelllama/Scam-Blocklist/README.md

 All data retrieved are publicly available and can be viewed from their respective [sources](https://github.com/jarelllama/Scam-Blocklist/blob/main/SOURCES.md).

 ## Light version
-Mainly for list maintainers, a light version of the blocklist is available in the [lists](https://github.com/jarelllama/Scam-Blocklist/tree/main/lists) directory.
+Targeted at list maintainers, a light version of the blocklist is available in the [lists](https://github.com/jarelllama/Scam-Blocklist/tree/main/lists) directory.

 <details>
 <summary>Details about the light version</summary>